 Organic Livestock and Poultry Practices Rule

-The National Organic Program ensures consistency and legitimacy in applying organic production claims to food product labels.
-Congress laid the groundwork for organic livestock products by setting parameters on how animals can be fed and when and what types of medications can be used.
-In April 2016, USDA proposed a regulation to “create greater consistency in organic livestock and poultry practices.”
-Among the rule’s provisions were ones that would: clarify how producers and handlers must treat livestock and poultry to ensure their health and well-being throughout life, including transport and slaughter; specify which physical alterations are allowed and prohibited in organic livestock and poultry production; and establish minimum indoor and outdoor space requirements for poultry.
+The National Organic Program was established by Congress to ensure consistency and legitimacy in applying organic production claims to food product labels.
+Congress laid the groundwork for organic livestock products by setting parameters around how animals could be fed and when and what types of medications could be used.
+While the National Organic Standards Board can recommend to the Secretary of Agriculture changes or additions to the program, they should be germane to the organic act.
+In April 2016, USDA proposed amending the act to “create greater consistency in organic livestock and poultry practices.”
+Among the proposed rule’s provisions were ones that would: clarify how producers and handlers must treat livestock and poultry to ensure their health and well-being throughout life, including transport and slaughter; specify which physical alterations are allowed and prohibited in organic livestock and poultry production; and establish minimum indoor and outdoor space requirements for poultry.
 But livestock industry-driven animal care and handling standards, such as the National Pork Board’s Pork Quality Assurance Plus program, already exist, and the programs can much more rapidly accommodate new practices and procedures that promote animal health and welfare than a federal rule could.

-NPPC opposes USDA’s Organic Livestock and Poultry Practices rule because it would incorporate animal welfare standards that are not based on science and that are outside the scope of the Organic Food Production Act of 1990, which limited consideration of livestock as organic to feeding and medication practices.
+NPPC supports withdrawal of the Organic Livestock and Poultry Practices rule.
+It is outside the scope of the Organic Food Production Act of 1990, which limited consideration of livestock as organic to feeding and medication practices.